matteosister/sfPropel15TaggableBehaviorPlugin/README.rst

 sfPropel15TaggableBehaviorPlugin
 --------------------------------

-A plugin for symfony 1.x with a propel 1.5.x behavior and some other stuff...
+A behavior and a widget(work in progress) for symfony 1.x and propel 1.5/1.6

 How to install